yea-hung/basecase/README.md

 Here, we only have to type the level labels once: that one occurrence defines both the label-level mapping and the order of the levels.

-*basecase* takes as a starting principle that one should only have to type the level labels once.
+My starting principle in writing *basecase* is that one should only have to type the level labels once.

 # Summary